 An extraordinary destiny

-Aimé Césaire was born in Basse-Pointe, in a modest family, on June 26, 1913.
+Aimé Césaire was born into a modest family in Basse-Pointe, on the north coast of Martinique, on June 26, 1913.
 Even as a child, he was fascinated by literature.
-A brilliant student, he obtained a scholarship to study in Paris, attending the Lycée Louis-le-Grand in 1931 and then the Ecole Normale Supérieure.
-It was there that he met his faithful friends, notably the Senegalese Léopold Sédar Senghor, his elder by a few years, who would later become a writer and president of his country, as well as his wife Suzanne, also a native of Martinique, a committed intellectual and activist of the Antillanité movement, whom he married in July 1937.
+A brilliant student, he won a scholarship to Paris, where he attended the Lycée Louis-le-Grand in 1931, then the École Normale Supérieure.
+It was here that he met his loyal friends, notably the Senegalese Léopold Sédar Senghor, who would later become the very first president of independent Senegal, as well as his wife Suzanne, also from Martinique, a committed intellectual and activist for antillanité, whom Aimé Césaire married in July 1937.

 In Paris, Aimé Césaire discovered Africa through the prism of colonialism.
-In 1935, he founded the newspaper L'Etudiant Noir, strongly influenced by surrealism and African culture, and then invented the concept of “négritude”.
-He wrote: “If assimilation is not madness, it is certainly foolishness, because to want to be assimilated is to forget that no one can change fauna; it is to disregard "otherness" which is the law of Nature”.
-This fight against racism and colonialism, which he would later denounce in his famous Discourse on Colonialism, Césaire then pursued in politics.
-In 1945, he was elected MEP of Martinique at only 32 years old, joined the Communist Party, to “work for the construction of a system based on the right to dignity of all men without distinction of origin, religion and color” as he explains in the booklet Pourquoi je suis communiste (Why I am a Communist), and became the rapporteur of the bill on the creation of overseas departments.
-In addition to his mandate as MEP, one of the longest parliamentary careers (Césaire remained MEP until 1993), he became mayor of Fort-de-France in 1945, until 2001.
-In 1956, Césaire left the Communist Party and created the Martinique Progressive Party, an anti-colonialist movement inspired by the socialist ideal.
+In 1935, he founded L'Étudiant Noir, a corporative and combat journal whose aim was to put an end to the tribalization and clan system in force in the Latin Quarter.
+Aimé Césaire went on to invent the concept of "négritude".
+He wrote: "If assimilation is not madness, it is certainly foolishness, because to want to be assimilated is to forget that no one can change fauna; it is to ignore the otherness that is the law of Nature".
+Césaire's fight against racism and colonialism, which he denounced in his famous Discours sur le colonialisme in 1950, was later pursued in politics.
+At just 32, he was elected deputy for Martinique, joining the Communist Party to "work for the construction of a system founded on the right to dignity of all men without distinction of origin, religion or color", as he explained in the brochure Pourquoi je suis communiste, and became rapporteur for the bill to create the overseas departments.
+A member of parliament for 48 years, he was also mayor of Fort-de-France for 55 years, from 1945 to 2001.
+In 1956, Césaire broke with the Communist Party and founded the Parti Progressiste Martiniquais, an anti-colonialist movement inspired by socialist ideals.

 A home in his image